7 Taking it to a higher level

 “I’ll have a Martini,” she answered without hesitation.

-Shaun did a mental count of the remaining funds, but was afraid he would look mean if he didn’t take a drink.
+Shaun did a mental count of the remaining funds, but felt forced to order as well.

 “I’ll have a beer,” he finally answered.